Global Finance Concentration

 Some students may choose to pursue the concentration in addition to a second major or a minor.
 This would occur when the concentration serves to logically unify and reinforce a particular program of study.
 Such decisions should be made in consultation with your adviser, and must be approved by the Global Finance Concentration Advisory Committee.

-Students are required to complete two practical experiences: one approved workshop and one summer internship or two internships.
+Students are required to complete two practical experiences: one approved on-campus experience and one external finance-related internship, or two external finance-related internships.

 Additional Course Information